Australian Horse Racing

 The first part is making quality selections from the available events and then combining these selections into the best format you can take.
 Sure enough the best return is taking three horses for the win however that may not be the best wager.

-It is your job as the punter to select the best combination weighing up the chances and the likely result and the likely return.
+It is your job as the punter to select the best combinations weighing up the chances and the likely result and the likely return.
 There is little point as mentioned earlier taking three horses for the win and finding they all run a place or none even run a place.

 Any number of runners can be combined in each of the events so you might like to take two runners in one race, three runners in another and four runners in another race or another set of combinations.
 Extra runners taken obviously costs more but at the same time will improve your chances of having a successful result.
 There is however little point outlaying a lot of money and then receiving only a meagre or no return from a huge number of combinations over 4 or more races.